Audio Version Available

 “When you do something noble and beautiful and nobody noticed, do not be sad.
 For the sun every morning is a beautiful spectacle and yet most of the audience still sleeps.”

 When we are kind and do “noble and beautiful” things, even if people do not notice, it doesn’t diminish the value of the act.

 Little acts of kindness

-With the holiday season here, here are some little acts of kindness that you can do:
+With the holiday season here, here are some little acts of kindness in Singapore and beyond that you can do:

 - Share some food with your neighbours.
 Knock on their doors and chat a little.
 When was the last time you interacted with each other aside from a nod or a greeting at the lift lobby?

 - Buy an extra set of food for your delivery rider.
 It’s the festive season and many of us are calling for food deliveries.
 Remember those who are working to bring cheer to your families.

 - Leave a kind note behind on the table after eating out with your family or friends.
 Just a little encouragement can brighten someone’s day instantly.
 And remember to clear your tray!

 - Give drinks to those working under the hot sun.
 Not everyone gets to spend their holidays like they want to.

 These are only a few suggestions.
 And even if your action might go unnoticed, know that you have definitely created a positive impact in another person’s life.